 Wages were slightly higher for the large-scale firms that did not benefit from special incentives, but the wage level did not provide any consolation for the high rate of labour casualization as it was still substantially below what was required to provide for the food needs of a family of five in Lusaka.
 The 2 crop production firms sampled in this category paid an average wage of K450,000 and the floriculture firm paid an average wage of K331,000.
 The latter wage was in line with the collectively bargained wage for the agriculture sector.
 Despite these shortcomings, large-scale firms in this category had the potential to pay significantly higher wages as the level of value added per worker was high and comparable to that of firms in the beneficiary category.
-The productivity level per worker was K71.4 million for the crop production segment, and K30.9 million for the floriculture segment.
-Value addition at the crop production firms was higher in this category because one of the 2 firms sampled produced seed maize, which was sold at prices more than 10 times higher than the price of normal maize.
+The productivity level per worker was K71.4 million for the crop production firms was higher in this category because one of the 2 firms sampled produced seed maize, which was sold at prices more than 10 times higher than the price of normal maize.
 Value addition was slightly lower for the floriculture firm in this category because its sales were not as brisk as its larger counterparts that could service supply contracts for major European retailers.